HaRreS28/SpringFileAPi/README.md

 ### This is an instance how you can make it.

-*First of all create master.xml file which will be the main file containing other changes made in thanks to liquibase*
+*First of all create master.xml file which will be the main file containing other changes made thanks to liquibase*

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>